Scott Innes

 Scott Innes (born October 1, 1966) is an American voice actor, author, songwriter and radio personality.
 He is best known for his voice over work in various Warner Bros. and Hanna-Barbera animated films, television shows, video games and commercials, most notably as Scooby-Doo, Shaggy Rogers, Scrappy-Doo, Popeye the Sailor, Fred Flintstone, Barney Rubble, Foghorn Leghorn, Muttley, Bugs Bunny, Yogi Bear and Captain Caveman.
 He has also provided the voices of Fred Jones, Boo-Boo Bear, Snagglepuss, Papa Smurf, Elroy Jetson, Astro, Quick Draw McGraw, Baba Looey, Elmer Fudd, Spike Bulldog and Ranger Smith in various commercials.

 Early life

 Innes was born on October 1, 1966, in Poplar Bluff, Missouri.
-He had a passion for doing cartoon voices at a young age, and discovered his ability to mimic voices, including Scooby-Doo, of whom Innes became a fan in the early 1970s.
-He would listen to the actors performing the voices and watch how they created them, and learn how to do it himself.
+At a young age, realizing his ability to mimic voices, he recognized his passion for doing cartoon voices, including the cartoon character Scooby-Doo (whom Innes became a fan in the early 1970s).
+Innes would listen to the actors performing the voices, determine how they created them, and learn how to do it himself.
 He would also recreate scenes from the series in his head at night to make himself fall asleep.